david-pawlowski/clip-it/README.md

 # WORK IN PROGRESS
-The idea is to do clips which requires doing in paralel:
-- Delate older screenshots than time specified by user.
-- Listen for voice input, when user say **clip it** program makes clip from screenshots it found
+It is doing screenshoots and deleting ones older than 60 seconds, when we say "clip it", it makes video from this screenshoots.